 - The Church has had a long, unbroken line of popes.
 Have your children answer the following questions: How many popes has the Church had?
 How many popes are honored with the title of saint, blessed or venerable?
 Which pope reigned longest?
 Which three names have been chosen most frequently by popes?
 You can check this page to help get the answers.

 - Pray especially for the Holy Father today.
-Make sure your children know the Morning Offering in which we pray for the Holy Father's intentions.
+Pray a type of the Morning Offering in which we pray for the Holy Father's intentions.

 - Read more about Pope St. John I: